solidusio/solidus/guides/promotions/promotion-actions.md

       class MyPromotionAction < Spree::PromotionAction
         def perform(options={})
           ...
+        end

+        def remove_from(order)
+          ...
+        end
 ```

+Your promotion action must implement the `perform(options = {})` method.
+This
+method should return a boolean that declares whether the action was applied
+successfully.
+It is also recommend to define a `remove_from(order)` method as
+well.
+See the
+[`Spree::Promotion::Actions::CreateItemAdjustments`][create-item-adjustments]
+class for an example of these method definitions.

 You must then register the custom action in an initializer in your
 `config/initializers/` directory: